Inside: Fun free summer reading rewards programs for elementary students with reading incentives kids will love.

 Get a Free Book from Barns and Noble for Reading this Summer!

 The Barns and Noble Summer reading program is for kids in grades 1 through 6.
-Print out the reading journal and then write down the books you read this summer and fill in the reading journal.

 Get 10 Free Play Points at Chuck E. Cheese